Greater Toronto Area's Trusted

 EMPLOYMENT STANDARDS

-Compliance with minimum employment standards set out in federal and provincial legislation, including matters related to wages, hours of work, overtime pay, vacation pay, public holidays, leaves of absence, and other employment entitlements.
+Compliance with minimum employment standards set out in federal and provincial legislation, including matters related to wages, policies, hours of work, overtime pay, vacation pay, public holidays, leaves of absence, and so on.

-Obligations related to promoting and ensuring equality and diversity in the workplace, including implementing affirmative action programs, accommodating individuals with disabilities, and addressing systemic barriers to employment.
+Obligations related to promoting and ensuring equality and diversity in the workplace, including pay equity, implementing affirmative action programs, and accommodating individuals with disabilities.

 Workplace Safety and Health

-Compliance with occupational health and safety regulations, including providing a safe and healthy work environment, addressing workplace hazards, ensuring proper training and equipment, and handling workplace accidents or injuries.
+Compliance with occupational health and safety regulations, including providing a safe and healthy work environment, addressing workplace hazards, and ensuring adequate training.

 EMPLOYMENT CONTRACTS